The skin prick allergy test is used to find the cause of certain allergies.

 - The tiny dead skin cells shed by animals (animal dander).

-If you are allergic to something, your body's response can vary from very mild (like a slight itchy rash) to a severe life-threatening reaction called anaphylaxis.
-(See the separate leaflet called Allergy for more details.)
+If you are allergic to something, your body's response can vary from very mild (such as a slight itchy rash) to a severe life-threatening reaction called anaphylaxis.
+(See the separate leaflet called Allergy - General Overview for more details.)
 Sometimes it is not obvious what it is that you have reacted to, and you will need a test.
 One type of allergy test is skin prick testing.

 How is the test done?